Table of Contents

 For email in particular, experienced open source developers have settled on certain conventions:

 When quoting someone else's mail, insert your responses where they're most appropriate, at several different places if necessary, and trim off the parts of their mail you didn't use.
-If you're writing a quick comment that applies to their entire post, it's okay to top-post (that is, to put your response above the quoted text of their mail); otherwise, you should quote the relevant portion of the original text first, followed by your response.
+If you're writing a quick response that applies to their entire post, and your response will be sensible even to someone who hasn't read the original, then it's okay to top-post (that is, to put your response above the quoted text of their mail); otherwise, quote the relevant portion of the original text first, followed by your response.

 Construct the subject lines of new mails carefully.
 It's the most important line in your mail, because it allows each other person in the project to decide whether or not to read more.
 Modern mail reading software organizes groups of related messages into threads, which can be defined not only by a common subject, but by various other headers (which are sometimes not displayed).
 It follows that if a thread starts to drift to a new topic, you can—and should—adjust the subject line accordingly when replying.
 The thread's integrity will be preserved, due to those other headers, but the new subject will help people looking at an overview of the thread know that the topic has drifted.
 Likewise, if you really want to start a new topic, do it by posting a fresh mail, not by replying to an existing mail and changing the subject.
 Otherwise, your mail would still be grouped in to the same thread as what you're replying to, and thus fool people into thinking it's about something it's not.
 Again, the penalty would not only be the waste of their time, but the slight dent in your credibility as someone fluent in using communications tools.